abummoja/abummoja/README.md

 # Abraham .M
 Hi, I'm Abraham.
-I've been working primarily in java since late 2019 and C# since 2022.
-I'm now learning Go after trying out C++ and "shot my self in the foot".
+I've been working primarily in java and C#.
+I'm now learning Go, C++ and python.
 I'm self-taught but still pursuing computer science in college.
-## Favorite Languages
-- Java
-- C#
-- Go

-- 🔭 I’m currently working on - Learning Go

 <!--
 **abummoja/abummoja** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.